 Shillington and Stondon Federation - Equalities Statement

-Review Date: March 2024
+Review Date: Annually

-“Value everyone, Value every chance, Value every day”
+Value everyone, Value every chance, Value every day

 The Shillington and Stondon Federation is committed to ensuring equality of opportunity for all pupils, staff, parents and carers irrespective of race, gender, disability, belief, sexual orientation, age or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and ability to participate fully in school life.
 We are outward facing schools drawing from the valuable knowledge, experience and life skills from our stakeholders, local community and from our environment.
-The principle of equal opportunities for all is rooted in our strong school Values.
+The principle of equal opportunities for all is rooted in our strong school values.

 We tackle discrimination through the positive promotion of equality, by challenging bullying and stereotypes and by creating an environment which champions respect for all.